GorillaBearWolf/GorillaBearWolf/README.md

 - @GorillaBearWolf
 - On-prem > cloud
-- Azure and Go
+- Azure and PowerShell
-- Infra and cloud projects
+- Infra + security
-- Discord and Reddit
+- Discord or Reddit

 <!---
 GorillaBearWolf/GorillaBearWolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.